 • Rangeland Wines – well-hidden gem & worth the trek

 Would you like to design your wine trail?
 Use our handy Trip Planner

 Winery Descriptions, Driving Directions, Tasting Room Hours

 Take Vineyard Drive to the right off Highway 46 West, and drive 4.5 miles to Opolo Vineyards.
 Watch carefully for the entrance to Opolo.
 Take the short drive on the gravel road to the tasting room and winery buildings.
-It’s a very pretty drive alongside oak trees and the vineyards.
-Once in the tasting room you will be treated to the tasting of six wines.
+It’s a gorgeous drive alongside oak trees and the vineyards.
+Once in the tasting room, you will be treated to the tasting of six wines.
 The Viognier is delicious, but the emphasis is on the reds.
 Be sure to try the Pinot Noir, a fruity and heavy Pinot grown on cool northern slopes of the hillside vineyards.
 The two Zinfandels are both excellent and worth comparing.
 Opolo also produces a Sangiovese, which is medium bodied and refreshing.

 Tasting room open daily 11 am to 5, Phone: 805 238-9593